How Will Data Science Accelerate the Circular Economy?

 The Low Residual Value of Used Products

-In our existing linear economy, products are designed for consumption and disposal but not for reuse or recycling.
+In our existing linear economy, products are designed for consumption and disposal rather than for reuse or recycling.

 The product residual value refers to the remaining worth of a product after it has been used and has completed its initial lifecycle.